-7 Best Pastry Shops in Barcelona For Cakes, Croissants, Churros, and More
+7 Best Pastry Shops in Barcelona for Croissants, Churros, & More

 Looking for the best pastry shops in Barcelona?
-Look no further!
-We’ve made our picks for the classic, the modern and everything in between.
+We’ve made rounded up our favorite picks for the 7 best pastry shops in Barcelona–covering the classic, the modern, and everything in between.

 Croissants lined up in display cases in Barcelona.